-- A. Management concurs. - B. Management concurs.
+- A. Implemented. - B. Implemented.

-8. Vehicle Safety Could be Enhanced.
+8. Vehicle Safety Could Be Enhanced.

 The Agriculture Extension is assigned four vehicles - three small SUVs and one truck.
 Vehicles range in age from 9-12 years old.
 Extension staff drove these vehicles a total of 27,299 miles in FY 2014.
 As staff spends a significant time in these vehicles, adequate safety equipment is necessary.
 We noted the following concerns related to vehicle safety: